ATHIFAHS/BI-Analyst-Project-1/README.md

 ![image](https://github.com/user-attachments/assets/48eee747-90c3-4a7f-b6e0-31e61f407361)

 ## Recommendations
-Based on the insights and findings above, we would recommend marketing team consider the following:
+Based on the insights and findings above, we would recommend the marketing team consider the following:
+- Introduce a loyalty program
+- Establish a structured system for gathering customer feedback to identify areas for product improvement and service enhancement
+- Create specific marketing campaigns aimed at re-engaging lapsed customers or addressing issues highlighted in customer feedback

+Based on the insights and findings above, we would recommend the sales team consider the following:
+- Identify customers who haven’t purchased recently and develop targeted strategies to win them back.
+Consider special offers or tailored communications based on insights from the marketing team.
+- Work closely with the marketing team to ensure sales efforts align with new targeted marketing campaigns aimed at customer retention.
+Share field insights that can help refine marketing messages and approaches.
+- Ensure that the sales team is well-informed about the features and benefits of any loyalty programs.
+Actively promote these programs during sales interactions to incentivize repeat purchases.